Bookbagging for Spring 2021 starts Monday, Oct. 19. Registration begins Wednesday Oct. 28, 2020. Drop/Add begins Tuesday Nov. 10.

 Who do I meet with if I am doing study abroad?

-If you are away/abroad this semester, you are automatically cleared for registration for fall courses.
+If you are away/abroad this semester, you are automatically cleared for registration for next semester courses.

-If you are planning on being abroad next semester, and you have been approved for a study abroad program, then you do not need to meet.
-If you have not been approved yet, you should bookbag and register for Duke courses.
-Many CompSci courses fill up during the registration period so if you do not go abroad, it would be difficult to add CompSci courses later.
+If you are planning on being abroad next semester and you have been approved for a study abroad program, then you do not need to meet with an advisor.
+If you have not been approved yet, you should bookbag and register for Duke courses just in case.
+Many CompSci courses fill up during the registration period, so if you do not go abroad, it would be difficult to add CompSci courses later.

 How do I add/drop/change my major, minor, concentration or certificate?